 And that can be good — a little stress helps the body face a challenge.
 But

-too much stress can
+too much stress can take

-things can make athletes feel stressed out, such as:
+can make athletes feel stressed out, such as:

 If you think there might be too much stress around competing, talk to your parents

 and coach.
 Making some changes can help, such as:

 Change your focus from winning to putting in the best effort and having a positive

 Take a look at your schedule.
 If you have too much going on, think about limiting

 practice time or only doing one sport or activity per season.